 All Scouts and Scouters who are in camp are required to have an up-to-date health history and physical examination form on file with the Health Officer.
 Units should provide photocopies of the original forms for each person.
 Any person who arrives without a current medical form may not stay in camp beyond 24 hours, and will not be permitted to take the swim test or participate in any strenuous activities.
 Arrangements must be made to obtain a physical exam within this time frame or the individual must return home until the situation is resolved.
 Adults staying less than 24 hours in camp must submit a copy of the Annual BSA Health and Medical Record with Parts A & B completed to the Health Officer This medical form not only covers required health information but also provides consent for all activities and for photographs and other media.

 Medical Form Needs:

-Merit Badge Camp

-Part A & B

-Boy Scout Resident Camp
+Scouts BSA Resident Camp

 Part A, B & C

 Medical Forms can be printed from the council or national web site.
-The form link is: http://www.scouting.org/filestore/HealthSafety/pdf/680-001_ABC.pdf
+The form link is: https://filestore.scouting.org/filestore/HealthSafety/pdf/680-001_ABC.pdf